TrialAndErrorOrg/parsers/libs/reoff/docx-to-vfile/README.md

 # docx-to-vfile

-Reads a docx file and stores its components in vfile format
+Reads a `.docx` file and stores its components in vfile format

 Currently extremely dumb and just stores it all in memory, no streams for you.
+File reading does happen in streams.

 Based on [docxtract](https://github.com/sorleone/doxtract/)